 Every relationship you’ve ever had, whether it was platonic or romantic, influences the way you treat others and react to certain situations in the future.
-Over time, the more negative experiences you have, the more methods you develop to cope.
+Over time, the more negative experiences you have, the more ways you learn to cope.

-Whether you’re aware of it or not, every person carries baggage from their past.
-In a nurturing relationship, both partners can work to unpack that baggage together instead of letting it create a wedge between them.
+Whether you’re aware of it or not, every person carries baggage and gets triggered from their past.
+In a nurturing relationship, both partners can work to unpack that baggage together instead of letting it create distance between them.
 Emotional triggers are some of the heaviest things people carry in their baggage.

 What Are Emotional Triggers?

 Emotional triggers are hot buttons that elicit powerful negative emotions.
 Emotional triggers can develop from insecurities or times when others hurt you in the past.
-The reason why they’re so troubling is that they prevent you from calmly discussing what’s bothering you with your partner.
+The reason why they’re so troubling is that often make you react instead of calmly discussing what’s bothering you with your partner.